Armonte/MMMontocaster/docs/hud_theme_offsets.md

 | Guard bar (lowest quality) | `0x252C4` | — | `#ffe60a0a` |
 | Guard break | `0x252B9` | — | `#ff767676` |

 Offsets for the guard bar colors reference the immediate values of the `mov` instructions that load each ARGB constant (e.g. `mov ebx, 0xFF767676`).

+**Implementation:** The `hud-theme` plugin uses a `GuardColorDetour` mechanism that:
+- Allocates a color buffer in game memory (single source of truth)
+- Patches the immediate values in the `mov` instructions to redirect color loading to plugin-provided values
+- Handles memory protection properly for executable code patching
+- Provides cleanup/restoration of original instructions

-The hud-theme plugin writes only the 4-byte immediates, leaving the opcode bytes untouched.
+This detour approach avoids repeatedly patching executable code and centralizes color management.
+The plugin writes only the 4-byte immediates, leaving the opcode bytes untouched.

 > Source: https://github.com/armonte/hantei-chan/issues/56